 As there is no known cure for Alzheimer’s disease, treatment focuses on managing symptoms and supporting the person and their family.
 This may include:

-- Encouraging stimulating activities in order to encourage the person to continue their normal activities as much as possible
+- Participating in stimulating activities to encourage the person to continue their normal activities as much as possible

 - Providing memory aids and memory triggers such as calendars and written reminders